-Our guidelines are designed to support a chat room which is safe, welcoming and supportive to everyone at all times.
+Our guidelines are designed to support a meeting that is safe, welcoming and supportive to everyone at all times.

 These guidelines are not exhaustive and are enforced with a light hand and with common sense.
 Our moderators will often send you a warning if your behavior appears to be violating the guidelines, but warnings are not required.
 A moderator can remove you from LifeRing chat immediately, at any time, and for any reason, if they feel that it is to the benefit of the chat room, other chatters, or LifeRing as an organization.

 Moderation is an art, not a science, and moderators walk a fine line and often are faced with no choice but to upset one chatter or another.
 Moderator decisions are made with the best interests of everyone in LifeRing in mind.

 Moderators manage the chat room during the times between meetings.
 They are anonymous and are not allowed to discuss chat problems or issues with chatters.
 Those discussions should be directed by email to email@example.com.

 During scheduled meeting times, convenors manage the chat room.
 Outside of their own scheduled meetings, convenors have no special power, responsibility, or authority in the chat room.

 Remember that our moderators and convenors are volunteers who are doing the best they can under difficult circumstances.
 Please treat them with respect, even when you disagree.

 The Organization which sponsors the online meetings for their memberships selects the level of guidelines and moderation that are appropriate to the organization’s needs.